KrishArul26/Text-Classification-DBpedia-ontology-classes-Using-LSTM/README.md

-This file is used for data processing.
-It will create train_preprocessed. pickle validation_preprocessed. pickle and test_preprocessed. pickle files under data folder.
+<h4 align="left">This file is used for data processing.
+It will create train_preprocessed. pickle validation_preprocessed. pickle and test_preprocessed. pickle files under data folder.</h4>